Follow these steps to get the host computer ready to work with the fundakit (required once):

-3. Right-click on either of the bottom two Sensing blocks: sensor value or sensor. (circled below)
+3. Right-click on either of the bottom two Sensing blocks – () sensor value or () sensor (circled below).

-6.Check that you have a freshly charged set of batteries in the Reader and switch the ON/OFF switch to the ON position.
+6. Switch the ON/OFF switch to the the reader to the ON position.
 The LED located next to the switch should light up red.
-After +/- 15 seconds 2 LEDs located at the front of the Listener should light up green: RSSI (Received Signal Strength Indicator) – constant, to indicate the network connection; RX (Receive) – pulsing, to indicate the receipt of data packets (sensor and power) broadcast by the reader every 255ms when using default funda Xbee settings.
+After +/- 15 seconds two LEDs located at the front of the receiver should light up green: RSSI (Received Signal Strength Indicator) – constant to indicate a network connection; RX (Receive) – pulsing to indicate the receipt of data packets (sensor and power) from the reader.

 10. When you are ready to save your project, click the Save button.
 This will bring up a standard save dialogue box in which you can enter a name for your project.
-When entering your name, be sure to keep the .ser file extension part of the default name untitled.ser
+When entering your name be sure to keep the .ser file extension part of the default name untitled.ser

 12. You should now hear the cricket sound when you read the ‘cricket’ tag.
-If you do, everything is set up correctly and you are now ready to start creating with the fundakit.
+If you do, everything is set up correctly and you are ready to start creating with the fundakit.
 If you don’t, go back and check that you have followed all the steps in the correct order.